karanpreetkaur/job_search_ETL_Project/README.md

    - To restart the jobs, Run `poetry run python etl_job_run.py --run_type='restart'` in cmd

 ## ETL Process
-- ### B2B database
+- ### Online taxi service database
-  - B2B database consists of companies, customer, suppliers, companies_customer, catalog, orders tables.
+  - Online taxi service database consists of driver, car_model, cab, cab_ride, cab_ride_status, payment tables.
 These tables are created and populated with generated data by script `create_online_taxi_service_database.py`.
-In script, database connection is established using pyschopg and sqlalchemy and data is pushed to B2B tables.
+In script, database connection is established using pyschopg and sqlalchemy and data is pushed to these tables.

 - ### Weblogs
   - To generate weblogs in combined log format, I have used python script `create_weblogs.py` which saves logs in weblogs.log file.